mikamakusa/Linux-easy-deploy/README.md

-# Linux-easy-deploy
+# Linux-easy-deploy -

-Deploy Packages/Roles/Docker containers on linux distributions with Powershell
+Deploy :

+- Packages and Docker Container on Linux distributions
+- Roles and services on Windows Server (And Windows Containers for Windows 2016)
+- Cloud Instances on Cloud Providers Platforms)

 # v1.3